YTread Logo

 lidar

-vs. cameras on autonomy day earlier this year everybody's going to throw away lidar was my prediction walk my words i should point out i don't actually hate light very much or as much as It may seem like it but in SpaceX their basic dragon uses lidar to navigate to the space station or dock not only that SpaceX developed their own lidar from scratch to do that and I personally spearheaded that effort because in that scenario lidar makes sense and size is fucking stupid is expensive and unnecessary and as laurie said once you wear the
+it was my prediction walk my words I should point out that I don't actually hate a lot of light or as much as it may seem, but at SpaceX their basic dragon uses lidar to navigate to the space station or to the dock, not only that we, SpaceX, developed their own lidar from scratch to do that and I spearheaded that effort personally because in that scenario lidar makes sense, it's fucking stupid, it's expensive and unnecessary and, as Laurie said once you saw the

 vision